orbeon/orbeon-forms-doc/form-runner/feature/pdf-automatic-header-footer.md

 By default, Form Runner produces automatic PDF files with the following header and footer:

-- Header: Form Runner logo, form title
+- In the header: Orbeon logo and form title.
-- Footer: Form title, page number
+- In the footer: Form title, page number, and page count.

 <figure>
     <picture>